usds/erap-guidance/pages/service-design/fact-specific-proxies.md

   - Categorical eligibility, based on the use of other local, state, or federal government assistance programs, can and should be used as well; and
   - self-attestation alone is available and encouraged during this public health emergency.

 If, however, your program has determined it will not use self-attestation alone, a fact-specific proxy supporting self-attestation can provide a valuable middle-ground between requiring documentation for all applicants and self-attestation alone.
+Additionally, by using a fact-specific proxy that supports self-attestation, there is no need to collection additional documentation three months after the first application.

 ### Determining a geographic resolution for your proxy